sshuv/iicmb/software/irq/README.md

 ### ISR

 _IICMB_ fsm.
-This function needs to start in the processors ISR.
+This function needs to be called by the processors Interrupt handler.
  * _*self_ : common storage handle

 ```c